evolvedbinary/prosemirror-lwdita/README.md

 yarn run generate-docs
 ```

-This will generate a new folder `generated-docs` containing an HTML file with the entire TSDoc Prosemirror-JDita documentation.
+This will generate a new folder `generated-docs` containing an HTML file with the entire TSDoc prosemirror-lwdita documentation.
 Open this file in a browser to navigate through the documentation.

 ### Test